-Lengthening of nose or tail moment2eachMoving wing back2Simplifying fuselage cross-section2Enlarging rudder2All other non-scale performance aids2each
+Lengthening of nose or tail moment 2 each 2 Moving wing back Simplifying fuselage cross-section 2 2 Enlarging rudder All other non-scale performance aids 2 each

-The competitor's appearance score for his model aircraft will be the sum of the marks awarded in 6.7.4.(a) through 6.7.4.(j).
+The competitor's appearance score for his model aircraft will be the sum of the marks awarded in 6.7.6.(a) through 6.7.6.(j).

-6.7.5 Scoring
+6.7.7 Scoring

-The order of marking in 6.7.3. and 6.7.4. will produce a "place" in the Flying and Appearance sections respectively.
+The order of marking in 6.7.5. and 6.7.6. will produce a "place" in the Flying and Appearance sections respectively.
 Each competitor's numerical "places" in the two sections are added.
 The lowest overall totals then determine the final overall placings in the competition.
 A fly-off in which the realism of flight is the determining factor (marked to section 6.4.5.) will be held, if necessary, to break ties in the final placing of the leaders.
 In the event of a tie, places shall be decided by referring to the Appearance score, followed if necessary by reference to the flight scores, comparing first flights, then the second flights.
 If there is still a tie, then places will be decided by a duration fly-off.

 6.8.
-CLASS F4G - LARGE SCALE RADIO CONTROL MODEL AIRCRAFT (PROVISIONAL)
+CLASS F4G - LARGE RADIO CONTROLLED SCALE MODEL AIRCRAFT (PROVISIONAL)

 6.8.1.
-General Rules.
+General Rules